ChalkyBrush/roshpit-champions-localization/README.md

-The russian file is out of date.
-Needs update.
+The russian file is in control of Disabre as of 02/09/2016